Syntax and semantics¶

 Groups can be used to (re)group already declared variables.
 A variable may be part of

 multiple groups.
-For example, in the listing below the variables P1
+For example, in the listing below the variables P1 and P2 of

-are declared at line 11.
+type electrical-power-bundle are declared at line 11.
 This implicitly implies the

-.
+declaration of variables P1.V, P1.I, P2.V, and P2.I.
 At lines 14 tot 20

 these variables are re-grouped to form a group of voltages and a group of currents.